AkshayGuleria/do/do_openedge/README.markdown

     jruby -S rake spec SPEC=spec/connection_spec.rb

+Note that the *typecast tests must be run individually*.
+There is apparently some type of concurrency issue when trying to run many at the same time.
+The error that the JDBC driver returns when this happens (on 10.2B) is:

+    [DataDirect][OpenEdge JDBC Driver][OpenEdge] Failure to acquire exclusive schema lock for DDL operation.
+(7872)

-### Spec data set-up
+### Spec data setup

-The specs require an empty database to populate with data to run tests against.
-Here are some commands to be ran from `proenv` to create the database to be used for testing:
+The specs require an empty database to use for running tests against (the database will be written/read from by the tests).
+Here are some commands to be ran from `proenv` to create and bootstrap a database that can be used for testing (note the use of UTF-8, which is required for proper multibyte string support):

     prodb test empty
     proutil test -C convchar convert utf-8
     sql_env
     proserve test -S 4000 -cpinternal utf-8 -cpstream utf-8

-I don't think that the SQL engine is affected by the codepage settings, but it doesn't hurt to be careful.
+Note that I think the SQL engine is unaffected by the codepage parameters, but it doesn't hurt to be careful.

 ## License